anthonylawson/espn-node/README.md

 ### ESPN API Resources

 There are several different types of ESPN APIs available.
-The following is a mapping of the ESPN API name to the resource object provided by the `espn-node` object:
+The following is a list of ESPN API resources provided by the `espn-node` object:

 #### Now API